DPRL/min/pen_entry/Documentation.md

 `CorrectionMenu.SymbolTree.js` parses an XML representation of the CorrectionMenu and returns an object tree representing it.

-The XML tree is loaded with m<sub>in</sub> and is started via an AJAX request.
-This can request either a file local to m<sub>in</sub> or on a remote server.
+At start up, the XML tree is loaded with min and is started via an AJAX request.
+This can request either a file local to min or on a remote server.
 As of this writing, `example_tree.xml` in the pen\_entry directory is used.

 ## UTILITIES
 * * *

-Many functions in m<sub>in</sub> make use of the Vector2 object, which is like a Python 2-tuple but in our case 8-tuple.
+Many functions in min make use of the Vector2 object, which is like a Python 2-tuple but in our case 8-tuple.
 Most often they are used to represent x,y coordinates.
 This file also includes many functions for doing math on Vector2s and they are defined in the `Util.js`

-## ACTIONS
+## UNDO/REDO AND ACTION OBJECTS
 * * *

-Many operations that users can perform using m<sub>in</sub> can be encapsulated in an action object.
+Many operations that users can perform using min can be encapsulated in an action object.
 Action is an interface defined in Action.js which includes the `Undo()` and `Apply()` methods.
 Individual kinds of actions are defined in the `Action.*.js` files.
 Each of these individual action types implement the Action.js interface, but take different parameters in their